sudhirmadaan1/TaskBoard/README.md

 ## Prerequisite

+- App is created using CreateReactApp.
+To start with; use `npm install create-react-app`.
+- Concurrent module is being used for server start. `npm install -g concurrently`
 - System should have `Mongodb`
 - `Node` 7+ will work with this app

 How to set DB path in Mongodb
 `mongod --dbpath /usr/local/var/mongodb/`